jsiot/arduino-led-web/README.md

 ##Install

+On PC install Node.js v0.10.x and install all the depedencies

     $ npm install

+Use file `SerialIo.ino` from folder Arduino and upload to board Arduino.
 This app use port serial

     /dev/ttyACM0